BloomTech-Labs/neighborhood-chef-be/README.md

 Next, ensure you have installed these pre-requisites:

+On Windows, it's probably best to setup Windows Subsystem for Linux (WSL) and the Microsoft Terminal (preview) app from the Microsoft App Store.
+Instructions below for Ubuntu Linux can be followed in WSL if you use the Ubuntu instance.

 - Docker Desktop and command line application (`docker`) in your path and available when issuing the command `docker`
+  - Ubuntu Linux: `sudo apt install docker.io`
+  - Windows/macOS: download & install Docker Desktop
 - Postgres command line application (`psql`) in your path and available when issuing the command `psql`
+  - Ubuntu Linux: `sudo apt install postgresql-client` (and its dependencies)
+  - Windows/macOS: download PostgreSQL and install at minimum the command line application
 - Knex command line application (`knex`) globally installed so that it is in your path and available when issuing the command `knex`
+  - All (in terminal): `sudo yarn global add knex` or `sudo npm i -g knex`

 Then, ensure the script has `execute` permission, and run the script in a Bash (Linux/WSL) or Zsh (macOS) Shell session: